AydenMQ/Classification-Models-for-Exercise-Science/README.md

 Year: 2025.
 # Model Suite

 This repository contains three classification models developed as part of a scientific manuscript.
 Each model is designed to predict binary outcomes (i.e., high or low performers) using logistic regression, random forest, and multilayer perceptron scripts.
 Each notebook follows a logical order and structure, providing reproducible and transparent data analysis for researchers and practitioners.
 This suite supports performance modelling, prediction, and cross-validation applications for various populations.
+Please note the EFA_Values.csv will contain Scores (Outcome Variable), and all other columns will be predictor variables.
+Please edit and adjust this.
+Based on the Manuscript titled "Strength, Jump Height, Landing, and Mobility Characteristics Predicts High and Low Performers of a Military Fire and Move Assessment: A Machine Learning Approach", factors derived from an exploratory factor analysis were used as the predictor variables.

 ## Table of Contents